juliandavid-garcia/First_milestone_project/README.md

 ## Features

+ The User can find all the features of this page attached to the navigation bar. these features are accessible at every page of the website.
+Therefore all of them are interconected, letting the user move around the pages no matter his/her location.

-About me : This feature consist on two paragraphs located below the hero image of the index page, where people is introduced to what they are goint to find in the web side as well as first impresion of the web developer. the navigation bar:  located in the top of the image containes the different sections of the website displayed in devices up to 576px
+### About me :
+This feature consist on two paragraphs located below the hero image of the index page, where people is introduced to what they are goint to find in the web side as well as first impresion of the web developer.
+###the navigation bar:  located in the top of the image containes the different sections of the website displayed in devices up to 576px
  Navigation buttons:  This is the naviations option displayed in devices smaller than 576px.

+### Contact:
-Contact : This feature can be reached throught the navigation bar/buttons.
+ This feature can be reached throught the navigation bar/buttons.
 Here the user  has the information and tools required to reach the developer. telephone number, E-mail, and a text-box for user to write directly to the developer.

+### Social media:
-Social media: is located in the footer. all the icons are  linked  to its corresponding website.
+Is located in the footer. all the icons are  linked  to its corresponding website.

+### Cv:
-Cv: Is a downloadable file
+Is a downloadable file with all my personal information.
+Education, work experience, E-mail, telephone, and addres.

-Skills: all the technical capabilities are illustrated in graphics In this section, you should go over the different parts of your project, and describe each in a sentence or so.
- Users who navigate through this page will count with a navigation bar  which will let them move around the web as intuitive and responsive as possible.
-Therefore 3 different Menu styles were used to achieve this it responsiveness.

-### Existing Features
+### Skills:
-- All the features attached to the navigation bar are accessible at every page of the website.
-Therefore all of them are interconected letting the user to move to any of the pages no matter his/her location.
-- ...

-More features will be added  along  de course.
-A link to the real websites will also be added.
-Color can be changed.
+ In this section the users can find all my technical capabilities as a developer illustrated in graphics.
+Thus, the recruiter can have an idea of how much i  know about the  technologies i have learn.

 ## Technologies Used
 This website was built using: